 ABOUT

-Hemispheric challenges require hemispheric cooperation.
+Hemispheric challenges demand hemispheric solutions.

 DECLARATION BOGOTÁ 2024